kahoughton/MICR_575_RDA_Fall22/hmk/hmk_8.md

 Are the data sets different in any important way?

-**Answer**: Looks like all the data have the same mean and sd which probably is not true.. most likely I messed up the analysis. .
+**Answer**: Looks like all the data have the same mean and sd.
+Interesting.

 # Q2: pivoting